The Child-Feast of Harridan Sack

 About the Author

 Kaitlyn is a former Marine intelligence officer and current SFF writer living in Japan with her spouse and four kids.
-She is a graduate of Viable Paradise and an associate editor over at PodCastle.
-Her first story was published in Silk & Steel: A Queer Speculative Adventure Anthology, and you can find more of her work at Cast of Wonders.
-She has never lived in one place longer than 3 years and is frequently paralyzed by the question, “So where are you from?”
+She is a graduate of Viable Paradise and an associate editor at PodCastle.
+Her first story was published in Silk & Steel: A Queer Speculative Adventure Anthology, and you can find more of her work at Cast of Wonders and earlier this year on PseudoPod with the phenomenal “The Child Feast of Harridan Sack.”

 About the Narrator